alejandrodmg/customer-classification/README.md

 - SMOTE
 - Random UnderSampler

-It uses Random Forest and Logistic Regression to solve a binary classification problem.
+Random Forest and Logistic Regression are used to solve a binary classification problem.
 The code supports K-fold cross validation and hyper-parameter tuning.

 ## Main Program Execution